Blackprint/Blackprint/README.md

 - [ ] Simplify node development for new developer
   - [x] Auto `blackprint.config.js` import
   - [ ] Add example for using ES6 modules importing system
-    - It's possible to use SkyPack or something else, but it currently can't compile `.sf`
+    - It's possible to use Snowpack or something else, but it currently can't compile `.sf`
 - [ ] Better documentation
 - [ ] Nodes docs generator
 - [ ] Blackprint Nodes Package Manager